ray-project/ray/doc/source/train/huggingface-accelerate.rst

 However, this caused confusion around whether this was the *only* way to run Accelerate code.
-Because the full Accelerate functionality can be expressed with the ``Accelerator`` and ``TorchTrainer`` combination, the ``AccelerateTrainer`` will be deprecated in Ray 2.8, and it is recommend to run your  Accelerate code directly with ``TorchTrainer``.
+Because the full Accelerate functionality can be expressed with the ``Accelerator`` and ``TorchTrainer`` combination, the ``AccelerateTrainer`` will be deprecated in Ray 2.8, and it's recommend to run your  Accelerate code directly with ``TorchTrainer``.